Return To Catalogue - Switzerland cancels on first federal issues, part 2 - Switzerland overview

 Another grille cancel was used in Zurzach, the grill has holes in it.

-(left, Aargau grille; right, blue Luzern cancel, 7 lines in a diamond shape, also exists in black)
+Blue Luzern cancel, 7 lines in a diamond shape, next to it a red cancel, also exists in black

 (left Geneva grille and right Chur grille cancel)

 (Cancel from Endingen)

 Very small grill cancel of Flims.

 An unknown Grille cancel, very nicely applied.
 This might actually be a forged cancel, since the pencancel can still be seen vaguely under the grille cancel.

 Another unlisted grill cancel with an additional "P.D" cancel.